Felix Pfeifer: Biography

-He was the third son of six children born to the businessman, Friedrich Eduard Pfeifer.
+Pfeifer was the third son of six children born to the businessman, Friedrich Eduard Pfeifer.
 From 1890 to 1893, he studied at the Hochschule für Grafik und Buchkunst Leipzig with Melchior zur Straßen, then transferred to the Prussian Academy of Arts in Berlin, where his instructors included Peter Breuer and Ernst Herter.
-This was followed by a study trip to Rome, where he worked with Eugen Diederichs and his associates.
+This was followed by a study trip to Rome, where Pfeifer worked with Eugen Diederichs and his associates.
 After a stay in Paris, he was in Dresden from 1906 to 1911, becoming one of the cofounders of the Künstlervereinigung (Artists' Association).
-He returned to Leipzig at the start of World War I, working as a freelance sculptor.
+Pfeifer returned to Leipzig at the start of World War I, working as a freelance sculptor.

-Inspired by the literary works of Richard Dehmel, his sculptures often dealt with the subjects of friendship and love.
+Inspired by the literary works of Richard Dehmel, Pfeifer‘s sculptures often dealt with the subjects of friendship and love.
 His first major group sculpture, Erste Liebe (First Love) was purchased by the government of Saxony, leading to a series of important commissions.
 These included four alabaster reliefs for the choir at St. Nicholas Church, reliefs on the portal of the New Town Hall, and three figures for the entrance of the Deutsche Bücherei.